This fall foliage 2022 map shows you when and where all the leaves are changing

 This optimal viewing time depends on the latitude of the area you reside in.
 Those farther north will see the explosion of colors first, while those farthest south will see them last.
 But to make things easy, SmokyMountains.com has updated its interactive fall foliage map for 2022.
 Use the slider at the bottom of the map to select a date and you’ll see a U.S. color-coded to the progressive changing of the leaves.

-What you’re looking for is peak conditions – the time when colors are at their most spectacular.
+What you’re looking for is peak conditions–the time when colors are at their most spectacular.
 Those peak conditions are represented by the maroon coloring on the map.
 Here’s when areas of the U.S. are estimated to be at their peak:

-- October 10-24: Washington, Montana, North Dakota, Wisconsin, Michigan, New York, Vermont, Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, Delaware, New Jersey.
+- October 10 to 24: Washington, Montana, North Dakota, Wisconsin, Michigan, New York, Vermont, Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, Delaware, New Jersey.

-- October 31-November 7: California, Nevada, Utah, Colorado, Kansas, Missouri, New Mexico, North Carolina, Kentucky, Tennessee.
+- October 31 to November 7: California, Nevada, Utah, Colorado, Kansas, Missouri, New Mexico, North Carolina, Kentucky, Tennessee.

-- November 7-21: Oklahoma, Texas, Arkansas, Louisiana, Mississippi, Alabama, South Carolina, Georgia, Florida.
+- November 7 to 21: Oklahoma, Texas, Arkansas, Louisiana, Mississippi, Alabama, South Carolina, Georgia, Florida.

-Keep in mind the above dates are just estimates for peak fall foliage and some states will slide into two peak timeframes, but they give you a ballpark for when it’s time to pull on a comfy sweater and lace up some hiking boots to go out and enjoy the fall colors.
+Keep in mind the above dates are just estimates for peak fall foliage and some states will slide into two peak time frames, but they give you a ballpark for when it’s time to pull on a comfy sweater and lace up some hiking boots to go out and enjoy the fall colors.